sajjadGG/book-python/dragon/alpha.rst

 English
 -------
-1. In your directory create file ``dragon_alpha.py``
-2. In this file define a class representing Dragon
+1. In your directory create file ``dragon_alpha.py`` with class representing Dragon

-3. Dragon has (attributes):
+2. Dragon has (attributes):

     a. name
     b. position on the screen
     c. texture file name, default ``img/dragon/alive.png``
     d. health points, default random ``int`` in range from 50 to 100

-4. Dragon can (methods):
+3. Dragon can (methods):

     a. have position set to any place on the screen
     b. make damage in range from 5 to 20
     c. take damage
     d. move in any direction by specified value

-5. Assume left-top screen corner as an initial coordinates position:
+4. Assume left-top screen corner as an initial coordinates position:

     a. going right add to ``x``
     b. going left subtract from ``x``
     c. going up subtract from ``y``
     d. going down add to ``y``

-6. When health points drop to, or below zero:
+5. When health points drop to, or below zero:

     a.
 Dragon is dead
     b.
 Set object status to dead
     c.
 Change texture file name to  ``img/dragon/dead.png``
     d.
 Print ``XXX is dead``, where ``XXX`` is the dragon's name
     e.
 Print how much gold dragon dropped (random integer from 1 to 100)
     f.
 Print position where dragon died

-7. Run the game:
+6. Run the game:

     a.
 Create dragon at x=50, y=120 position and name it "Wawelski"
     b.
 Set new position to x=10, y=20
     c.
 Move dragon left by 10 and down by 20